-P lacks capacity to make the relevant decisions.
-This means that it is possible to make an application where those concerned with P's circumstances have been unable (perhaps because they have been prevented by a third party) to complete a COP3 form to the level of detail usually required.
-In such circumstances, it will always be necessary to make clear in a supporting witness statement why the person or body bringing the application has reasonable grounds to believe that P may lack the relevant capacity and must, in particular, show what they have done to secure P's participation in the assessment.
-One of the first steps that the court will then take is to bring about a proper capacity assessment; that capacity assessment will then determine whether or not it has jurisdiction to take further steps in relation to P. The position in s.21A applications is different because there is already evidence - in the form of the evidence about capacity underpinning the authorisation; the court will not therefore make any interim declaration about capacity but will take whatever steps it needs to do (including calling the person who provided the evidence for authorisation purposes) to be able to reach a decision about P's capacity.
-10

-- 13. Finally, the very act of deciding to carry out a capacity assessment is not, itself, neutral, and the assessment process can, itself, often be (and be seen to be) intrusive.
-You must always have grounds to consider that one is necessary.11 - 14.
-Conversely, you must also be prepared to justify a decision not to carry out an assessment where, on its face, there appeared to be a proper reason to consider that the person could not take the relevant decision: - Whilst the presumption of capacity is a foundational principle, you should not hide behind it to avoid responsibility for a vulnerable individual.
-12 In our experience, this can happen most often in the context of self-neglect where it is unclear whether or not the person has capacity to make decisions.
-13 - If you have proper reason to think that the person may lack capacity to take a relevant decision, especially if the consequence of what they are wanting to do is likely to lead to serious consequences for them, it would be simply inadequate for you simply to record (for instance) "as there is a presumption of capacity, [X] decision was the person's choice."
-Indeed, the
+- 12. For the vast majority of assessments, "a prerequisite to evaluation of a person's capacity on any specific issue is at very least that they have explained to them the purpose and extent of the assessment itself".9 The only exceptional circumstance where non-disclosure of the assessment's purpose could be justified is on a Montgomery-type basis, whereby informing P of its purpose "would be seriously detrimental to the patient's health".10 There may, separately, be situations in which it is necessary to proceed to reach a conclusion about the person's capacity where it has not been possible to engage with them: we discuss these at paragraphs 73-76 below. - 13.
+The Court of Protection can proceed on an interim basis if there is reason to believe that P lacks capacity to make the relevant decisions.11 This means that it is possible to make an application where those concerned with P's circumstances have been unable (perhaps because they have been prevented by a third party) to complete a COP3 form to the level of detail usually required.
+In such circumstances, it will always be necessary to make clear in a supporting witness statement why the person or body bringing the application has reason to believe that P lacks the relevant capacity and must, in particular, show what practicable steps they have taken to attempt to engage P in the assessment.
+One of the first steps that the court will then take is to bring about a proper capacity assessment; that capacity assessment will then determine whether or not it has jurisdiction to take further steps in relation to P.12 The position in s.21A MCA 2005 applications is different because there is already evidence in the form of the evidence about capacity underpinning the authorisation; the court will not therefore make any interim declaration about capacity but will take whatever steps it needs to do (including calling the person who provided the evidence for authorisation purposes) to be able to reach a decision about P's capacity.13 - 14.
+Finally, the very act of deciding to carry out a capacity assessment is not, itself, neutral, and the assessment process can, itself, often be (and be seen to be) intrusive.
+You must always have grounds to consider that one is necessary.14 We suggest that if there is legitimate doubt about someone's ability to decide a matter, an assessment may be called for. - 15.
+Conversely, you must also be prepared to justify a decision not to carry out an assessment where, on its face, there appeared to be a proper reason to consider that the person could not take the relevant decision: